DarwinX3052/Trex-Runner/README.md

 # Trex-Runner
 Similar to the original Chrome Dinosaur game yet different.
+Use Up Arrow, Space, W, or Click to jump.